winstonpuckett/WinstonPuckett.PipeExtensions/README.md

   |> Submit
 ```

-The above syntax means, "Take input, pass it to Query, then pass the result to Validate, then pass the result to Transform, then pass the result to Submit."
+The above syntax results in, "Take input, pass it to Query, then pass the result to Validate, then pass the result to Transform, then pass the result to Submit."

 # What does a forward pipe operator look like in C#?